 Most couriers will be using a motorcycle, a van or car.
 You’re legally required to have motor insurance if you use any of these anywhere that the public has access to.

 Motor insurance covers you if someone is injured due to an accident involving your vehicle if that accident was your fault.
 It also covers damage to their property.

 If you have comprehensive motor insurance covers, any damage to your vehicle as a result of the accident is covered as well.
 You can save money by only buying third party, fire and theft motor insurance, but that only covers damage to your vehicle if the damage is caused by fire or theft.

 You need to tell your insurer that you will be using your vehicle as a courier, because most standard motor insurance policies exclude business use.
 There will generally be an additional premium that is payable to remove the business use exclusion.

-Self-Employed Couriers insurance from £53 with FREE legal expenses cover
+Self-Employed Couriers insurance from £53

 - Do i need public liability insurance if i am self employed?

 - Specialist construction insurance

 - Personal accident and sickness insurance

 - Self employed insurance